Honu Fairlight 10’9 All-Rounder

 Construction Quality: 9.8/10

-Both the Fairlight 10’9 and the Byron 10’6 are constructed with a cross woven dropstitch core and 2 layers of fused PVC on the deck and bottom.
+Both the Fairlight 10’9 are constructed with a cross-woven drop stitch core and 2 layers of fused PVC on the deck and bottom.

-Honu’s choice to fuse PVC together and to the fabric layer with heat instead of glue avoids adding excess weight in adhesive, and is one of the reasons Honu is able to keep their boards so light.
+Honu’s choice to fuse PVC together and to the fabric layer with heat instead of glue avoids adding excess weight in adhesive and is one of the reasons Honu can keep their boards so light.

 Once the PVC has bonded, Honu then adds what they coin as ‘genesis construction’, which is triple layered rails.
 Mark Travers, Honu’s most recent head honcho, credits genesis construction for the characteristic rigidity of these boards.